medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 When a Visit is completed in OpenMRS, the mediator will sync it to the FHIR Server.
 Then, it will be forwarded to CHT depending on the visit type.

+This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-incoming-forms.png)

 ## Starting the interop project

-Once the CHT and OpenMRS configs are ready, deploy the CHT interoperability project.
+Once the CHT and OpenMRS configs are ready, [Interoperability Tools]({{< ref "building/guides/interoperability/openhim" >}}).
 Set `OPENMRS_URL`, `OPENMRS_PORT`, and `OPENMRS_HOST` in .env to configure the necessary channel automatically.
 | Name                      | Description                                                                                     |
 |---------------------------|-------------------------------------------------------------------------------------------------|